AAP rivals targeting me, Bhagwant Mann as they don't want an honest govt in Punjab: Kejriwal | Politics

 On the issue of drugs, drones and explosives being pushed into the state from across the border, Kejriwal said corruption is behind many of these incidents.

-''Drugs are being pushed in from the border, drones and tiffin bombs are coming in from the border.
-Behind many of these incidents, there is corruption somewhere,'' he said.
+''Drugs are being pushed in from across the border, drones and tiffin bombs are coming in from the border.
+Behind many of these incidents, there is corruption somewhere...,'' he said.

-''We saw when the Mumbai bomb blasts took place, some Customs officials had compromised their integrity because of which RDX entered our country.
-Here too, there is corruption somewhere because of which drugs and all these things enter Punjab,'' he said.

 The inflow of drugs will stop when the AAP forms the government in Punjab, he added.